Bartlesville Radio » News » Tri County Tech Student Sets the Table for Fallen Soldiers

 A Pre-Engineering student at Tri County Tech has set the table for the 13 service members that lost their lives in Kabul, Afghanistan in late August.

-Ashlyn Augustine brought the idea of creating a "Missing Man Table" to the campus of Tri County Tech to honor the lives lost in the bombing at the Kabul airport.
+Ashlyn Augustine brought the idea of creating a "Missing Man Table" to the campus of Tri County Tech to honor the lives lost in the bombing at the Kabul airport in recent weeks.
 The table is currently set up in the campus' Coffee Shop.

 Augustine said the situation in Afghanistan hits differently because she has a sister that is in the military that could get deployed at any second when she finishes tech school.
 She said the news of what happened in Kabul hits differently when you acknowledge the situation for what it is, especially if you have loved one's that are actively serving in the military because you pay attention more.